Ferinject Solution for injection

 Reported side effects are either common (occurring in less than 1 in 10 and more than 1 in 100 patients) or uncommon (occurring in less than 1 in 100 and more than 1 in 1000 patients).

-The following symptoms were common: headache, dizziness, hypertension, nausea, injection site reactions, low blood phosphate levels.
+The following symptoms were common: headache, dizziness, hypertension, flushing, nausea, injection/infusion site reactions, low blood phosphate levels.

 The following symptoms were rare: anaphylactoid reactions, rigors, malaise